 Avoid alcohol and drugs.
 When you're struggling with difficult emotions and traumatic memories, you may be tempted to self-medicate with alcohol or drugs.
-But substance use worsens many symptoms of PTSD, interferes with treatment, and can add to problems in your relationships.
+But substance use worsens many symptoms of PTSD, including emotional numbing, social isolation, anger, and depression.
+It can also interfere with treatment, and add to problems in your relationships.

 Eat a healthy diet.
 Start your day right with breakfast, and keep your energy up and your mind clear with balanced, nutritious meals throughout the day.
 Omega-3s play a vital role in emotional health so incorporate foods such as fatty fish, flaxseed, and walnuts into your diet.
 Limit processed food, fried food, refined starches, and sugars, which can exacerbate mood swings and cause fluctuations in your energy.

 Get enough sleep.
 Sleep deprivation can trigger anger, irritability, and moodiness.
 Aim for somewhere between 7 to 9 hours of sleep each night.
-Develop a relaxing bedtime ritual (listen to calming music, watch a funny show, or read something light) and make your bedroom as quiet, dark, and soothing as possible.
+Develop a relaxing bedtime ritual (listen to calming music or an audiobook, or read something light) and make your bedroom as quiet, dark, and soothing as possible.

 Treatment for PTSD can relieve symptoms by helping you deal with the trauma you've experienced.
 A doctor or therapist will encourage you to recall and process the emotions you felt during the original event in order to reduce the powerful hold the memory has on your life.

-Trauma-focused cognitive-behavioral therapy involves gradually “exposing” yourself to feelings and situations that remind you of the trauma, and replacing distorted and irrational thoughts about the trauma with a more balanced picture.
+Trauma-focused cognitive-behavioral therapy involves gradually “exposing” yourself to feelings and situations that remind you of the trauma, and replacing distorted and irrational thoughts about the experience with a more balanced picture.

-Family therapy can help your loved ones understand what you're going through and help the family work through relationship problems.
+Family therapy can help your loved ones understand what you're going through and help you work through relationship problems together as a family.

 Medication is sometimes prescribed to people with PTSD to relieve secondary symptoms of depression or anxiety, although they do not treat the causes of PTSD.

 EMDR (Eye Movement Desensitization and Reprocessing) incorporates elements of cognitive-behavioral therapy with eye movements or other forms of rhythmic, left-right stimulation, such as hand taps or sounds.
-These techniques work by “unfreezing” the brain's information processing system, which is interrupted in times of extreme stress.
+EMDR therapy techniques work by “unfreezing” the brain's information processing system, which is interrupted in times of extreme stress.

 When looking for a therapist, seek out mental health professionals who specialize in the treatment of trauma and PTSD.
-You can ask your doctor or other trauma survivors for a referral, call a local mental health clinic, psychiatric hospital, or counseling center, or see the Resources and References section below.
+You can ask your doctor or other trauma survivors for a referral, call a local mental health clinic, psychiatric hospital, or counseling center.

 Beyond credentials and experience, it's important to find a PTSD therapist who makes you feel comfortable and safe.
 Trust your gut; if a therapist doesn't feel right, look for someone else.
 For therapy to work, you need to feel comfortable and understood.